YasuhiroABE/httpbin/README.md

 ### To release the production Container

-First, edit the REGISTRY_LIBRARY variable of Makefile to your environmnet.
+First, change the REGISTRY_LIBRARY variable of Makefile to your environmnet.

 ```sh
 $ make docker-build-prod